snimmagadda1/s11a.com/content/03-17-2019/index.md

     - nginx
     - openshift
 ---
-# Serving Static Content Simplified
+# Serving static content simplified

 There have been a number of instances where a project or demo I’ve been a part of has the need to serve and retrieve static content (i.e files like .pdf, .png, .js, .css, etc), and I can’t count the number of times I’ve had to recreate a solution… So I’ve decided to write one out!